Home / Latin America & Antarctica / 10 Essential Things to Do in L…

-There are many museums in Lima, but the Larco Museum is widely-considered the best.
+There are many museums in Lima, but the Larco Museum is widely considered the best.
 The privately-owned museum is located in an old vice royal residence and has one of the world’s best collections of pre-Columbian artifacts, including a large gallery of gold and silver jewelry and the famously-cheeky gallery of pre-Columbian erotic pottery.
 The museum is located in Pueblo Libre District, about midway between Miraflores and the international airport in Callao, so it’s a great place to stop for the afternoon of your last day before catching your flight home in the evening.
 It also has a renowned restaurant in the museum, where you can enjoy gourmet dishes amidst the permanent exhibition.

 Visit the National Museum of the Archaeology, Anthropology, and History of Peru

-Lima Will Surprise You on Peru Tours
+Lima Will Surprise You on a Peru Tour

 Get the latest travel trends & hear about the best deals on vacations around the world.